Battle of Firaz: Background

-The battle
+Engagement

 Khalid gave the enemy the option to cross the Euphrates.
 As soon as the enemy had crossed the Euphrates, Khalid commanded the Muslim force to go into action.
 The united forces of the Persians and the Byzantines had the river at their back.
 At Firaz, Khalid adopted the same tactics as he had adopted at Mazar.
 As the front ranks of both the forces committed themselves in the fighting, Khalid fixed his enemy on either flank with the help of his rear wings.
 Making a swift movement, the Muslims dashed for the bridge on the river, and succeeded in occupying it.
 The enemy was thus held in a pincer movement.

 Aftermath

-Sir William Muir, noted that the casualties of the coalition army "must be a great number, since the traditional accounts placed their casualties at fabulous number of 100.000 death" as the remaining fleeting soldiers were pursued and cut down by the cavalry of Rashidun.
-However, the reliability of the account of this battle has been questioned as the only sources appear to be those derived from accounts of Khalid centuries later.
+Sir William Muir noted that the casualties of the coalition army "must have been great, for tradition places it at the fabulous number of a hundred thousand" as the remaining fleeting soldiers were pursued and cut down by the cavalry of Rashidun.

 According to Peter Crawford, Heraclius could not have provided a garrison along the Euphrates of such a scale so that the opposition against Khalid in Firaz numbered tenfold against the Arab force and it is possible the Byzantines at that point would have still seen the Arab incursion as a mere raid against Persian land.

-Khalid's oath
+According to Michael Morony, professor of history at UCLA, Khalid won the battle.

+Konstantinos Takirtakoglou, professor of Byzantine history believes that, firstly, a very limited contingent of the Sassanids and their allies participated in the battle, most likely their survivors of the defeats before last and retreated to the safety of the Byzantine fortress, against which Khalid went on the orders of the caliph to march to Syria, but was defeated and forced to undertake a dangerous trek through the desert rather than a safe one traveling along the river.
+However, this defeat was disguised by Arab contemporaries as a legendary victory with one hundred thousand dead enemies.

+Despite accounts of the victory against combined Byazantine-Sasanian forces, modern research doubts the existence of Persian forces at the battle, and if there were any, they were "most likely disorganized Persian and Christian Arab elements which escaped to a region guarded by a Byzantine garrison after the earlier Persian defeats."
+Furthermore, the account of the battle contains suspect elements, such as the number of casualties and the absence of reference to the names of commanders of the allied forces, which ultimately "gives rise to the suspicion that Islamic historiography has attempted to cover up another, less glorious, event."
+Khalid may have in fact been defeated at the battle.